-EMPLOYEE ADMISSION OF ALCOHOL OR CONTROLLED SUBSTANCES ABUSE
+EMPLOYEE ADMISSION OF ALCOHOL AND CONTROLLED SUBSTANCES USE.

-Any City of Fresno employee covered by this policy who admits to alcohol misuse or controlled substances use prior to performing a safety-sensitive function and does not self-identify in order to avoid testing under the requirements of this policy, shall be provided special consideration.
-Employees making such a voluntary admission will not be subject to adverse disciplinary action for violations of this policy and shall be afforded the opportunity to seek professional evaluation, education or treatment to establish control over the employee's drug or alcohol problem.
-Employees who successfully complete an education or treatment program, as determined by a qualified drug or alcohol abuse evaluation expert (e.g.: a SAP, an employee assistance professional, or a qualified drug and alcohol counselor) shall be permitted to return to safety-sensitive duties upon evidence of a verified negative drug and alcohol test as provided by DOT regulations.
+Any City of Fresno employee covered by this policy who admits to alcohol misuse or controlled substances use prior to performing a safety sensitive function and does not self-identify in order to avoid testing under the requirements of this policy, shall be provided special consideration.
+Employees making such a voluntary admission will not be subject to adverse disciplinary action for violations of this policy and shall be afforded the opportunity to seek evaluation, education or treatment to establish control over the employee's drug or alcohol problem.

+Employees who successfully complete an education or treatment program, as determined by a qualified drug or alcohol abuse evaluation expert (i.e., a Substance Abuse Professionalan SAP, an employee assistance professional, or qualified drug and alcohol counselor) shall be permitted to return to safety sensitive duties upon evidence of a verified negative drug and alcohol test as provided by the Federal DOT regulations.

-WHERE TO SEEK HELP
+WHERE TO SEEK HELP: